fall inside a hole

 Although I do not currently own an original issue Super Express Hikari, I do have the light blue with white chassis version of the power car exported for use in some Child Guidance sets.

-This release has the same style of gearbox and power switch as the original 1964 0 series and was allegedly exported as early as 1964.
+This release has the same style of gearbox and power switch as the original 1964 Hikari and was allegedly exported as early as 1964.
 The drive wheels are a slightly different design, the original Plarail version used yellow wheels sandwiching large chunky black traction tires similar to the earlier Electric Plastic Train.
-The engine has no rear coupler as it was never intended to pull anything.
+The train has no rear coupler as it was never intended to pull anything.
+It is kind of funny that this is close to the inverse of the real 0 series, and that it was only ever exported instead of being used in Japan.

 Around 1966 the gearbox configuration was changed to have a roof-mounted power switch and a different gearbox.
-Boxes had a "New" sticker attached to the box to differentiate from the previous design.
+Boxes had a "New" sticker attached to the box to differentiate from the previous design (新電動超特急ひかり号セット, New Electric Super Express Hikari-go Set).
 This gearbox uses a contrate gear to transmit the output of the motor 90 degrees with a smaller reduction and has a smaller attached spur gear that drives a larger gear on the axle that the rim drive gears are on.
 This early gearbox style uses plastic gears on the output shafts to run against the thinner wheels with black traction tires.
 My example of the New Electric Super Express Hikari comes from the Electric Limited Express Hikarigo Set No.1 from 1968.
-Some Plarail resources consider this to still be a "first generation" Hikari as it still uses the same moldings as the original 0 series.
+Japanese Plarail resources consider this to still be a "first generation" Hikari as it still uses the same moldings as the original 0 series, just with a different gearbox.

 A metal tab at the front of the power car holds a metal claw in the hood down into the chassis like on the previous design.
 Earlier Electric Super Express Hikaris had metal hook couplings but this "new" example has integrated bars on the rear of rolling stock to connect with the early design of plastic hook coupling.
 These couplings have a much thinner flexible section to allow the coupling to flex.
 Similar couplings were also used on Freerail, a 1970s train system from Tomy with flexible, cutable rails that fit into plastic ties.
 The remnants of the original front power switch can be seen in the molding.

 The chassis and shell of the power car are the only components to be marked with a place of manufacture.
-The "activation tab" cutout was also added to the chassis with this revision, with activation tab system accessories like the Yuuenchi series first appearing in the later 1960s.
+The "activation tab" cutout was also added to the chassis with this revision, with activation tab system accessories like the amusement park series first appearing in the later 1960s.

 This second-generation drive example has a roof switch instead of the earlier (and later) front switch systems.
 It uses small gears on the output shaft to friction-drive the rear wheels, which use thinner black traction tires.
 Both of the original gears on my example are cracked, but as they do not mesh with another gear this does not matter as much as in other gearboxes as long as they do not spin freely on the shaft.
 The power switch mechanism is fairly simple and does not disengage the gears in the gearbox in any way, only turning off the motor.
 The front battery contact is large and brass like the original gearbox variant.
 The cylindrical molding feature near the front battery contact is where the original design of front power switch was installed.
 Unpowered wheels are held into the chassis using metal holders that wrap around the axles and have metal tabs that hold the axle to the chassis.
 The battery is installed with the positive side of the battery facing the front of the power car instead of the gearbox like pretty much all later locomotives.